Employment Policies Institute

 The Employment Policies Institute is a fiscally conservative, non-profit American think tank that conducts and publishes research on employment issues, particularly aimed towards reducing the minimum wage.
 It was established in 1991 by Richard Berman, and it has been described as "a nonprofit research group that studies issues of entry-level employment."

 Employment Policies Institute does not have its own employees or office, but rather its staff work for Berman and Company, which is a public affairs firm owned by Richard Berman, who lobbies for the restaurant, hotel, alcoholic beverage and tobacco industries.
 The charity evaluator Charity Navigator has issued a donor advisory concerning The Employment Policies Institute.

-Employment Policies Institute should not be confused with the older, similarly named Economic Policy Institute, which is a liberal think tank advocating for low to moderate-income families in the United States.

 Issues

 The Employment Policies Institute has released a number of studies that look at the economic effects of policies (like the minimum wage, health care mandates, and employment tax credits) on low-wage labor markets.
 It also regularly analyzes job market data in the United States Typically, studies are contracted by university economists and published under its name.
 In 2009, The Employment Policies Institute launched a campaign, Defeat The Debt, focusing on the national debt.